overcache/collect-image-plugin/README.md

 # collect-image-plugin

-A webpack Plugin collect all images files to a js/ts file.
-This plugin helps you use local images in next-mdx-remote
+A webpack Plugin collect all images files to a js/ts file. you use local images in MD/MDX file with this plugin.
+It should be evey helpful when use with next-mdx-remote.

 ## Installation